haveno-dex/haveno/docs/deployment-guide.md

 1. [Build the Haveno repository](#fork-and-build-haveno).
 2. [Start a local Monero node](#start-a-local-monero-node).
-3. Run `make seednode` to run a seednode on Monero's mainnet or `make seednode-stagenet` to run a seednode on Monero's stagenet.
-4. The node will print its onion address to the console.
-Record the onion address in `core/src/main/resources/xmr_<network>.seednodes`.
+3. Modify ./scripts/deployment/haveno-seednode.service and ./scripts/deployment/haveno-seednode2.service as needed.
+4. Coppy ./scripts/deployment/haveno-seednode.service to /etc/systemd/system (if you are the very first seed in a new network also coppy ./scripts/deployment/haveno-seednode2.service to /etc/systemd/system).
+5. Run `sudo systemctl start haveno-seednode.service' to start the seednode and also run 'sudo systemctl start haveno-seednode2.service' if you are the very first seed in a new network and coppied haveno-seednode2.service to your systemd folder.
+6. Run 'journalctl -u haveno-seednode.service -b -f' which will print the log and show the .onion address of the seed node.
+Press Ctrl+C to stop printing the log and record the .onion address given
+7. Add the .onion address to `core/src/main/resources/xmr_<network>.seednodes` along with the port specified in the haveno-seednode.service file(s) (ex: example.onion:1002).
 Be careful to record full addresses correctly.
-5. Update all seed nodes, arbitrators, and user applications for the change to take effect.
+8. Update all seed nodes, arbitrators, and user applications for the change to take effect.

 Customize and deploy haveno-seednode.service to run a seed node as a system service.